Lane Kenworthy, The Good Society

 In its provision of goods and services, government is customer-friendly.
 Some of the things it pays for or provides have eligibility requirements, such as age, income, or health.
 Where such restrictions exist, government’s foremost goal isn’t to ensure that no one gets a service or benefit for which they aren’t genuinely eligible.
 Preventing cheating is a concern, but the chief aim is to ensure that eligible recipients are able to access services and other benefits at minimal cost and with little hassle.
 This is achieved via integrated databases that handle multiple programs, one-stop registration at a website or a physical office, simple sign-up procedures available in multiple languages, and a plentiful supply of service providers who offer one-to-one assistance.

-The kind of life I’ve described here doesn’t guarantee that you will find your calling and your soulmate and live blissfully for 115 years.
-But it does sharply increase the likelihood that you’ll have a productive, fulfilling, satisfying life.
-Life tends to be stunted when people have to spend much of their day fetching water or food, commuting for hours to and from a job, worrying about their personal safety, fearing they’ll be unable to pay the rent or get needed medical treatment.
-These types of concerns dominate mental bandwidth, cause stress and anxiety, impede long-term thinking and planning, and make change risky.4 Thankfully, we have the knowledge and the resources to remove these impediments for nearly everyone.
+The array of institutions, policies, and programs I’ve described here can’t guarantee you will find your soulmate and your calling and live blissfully for 115 years.
+But it does ensure that you have much of what’s needed for a life that is fulfilling, or at least satisfying.
+Life tends to be stunted when people have to spend much of their day worrying about their personal safety, fetching water or food, driving for hours to and from a job, fearing they’ll be unable to pay the rent or get needed medical treatment or afford childcare.
+These types of concerns dominate mental bandwidth, cause stress and anxiety, impede long-term thinking and planning, and make change risky.6 Thankfully, we have the knowledge and the resources to remove these and other impediments for nearly everyone.

 - Hannah Ritchie and Max Roser, “Energy Use Per Person,” Our World in Data. ↩